google/zetasql/docs/data-types.md

 exactly 60 seconds per minute.
 Leap seconds are not represented as part of a stored timestamp.

-If your input contains values that use ":60" in the seconds field to represent a leap second, that leap second is not preserved when converting to a timestamp value.
+If the input contains values that use ":60" in the seconds field to represent a leap second, that leap second is not preserved when converting to a timestamp value.
 Instead that value is interpreted as a timestamp with ":00" in the seconds field of the following minute.